joeyrobert/ceruleanjs/README.md

     npm test

-To generate a binary executable for your current platform (using nexe), run:
+To generate a Windows binary executable using nexe, run:

-    npm run build
+    npm run build-windows

-This will generate a binary executable `ceruleanjs` in `dist`.
+This requires Microsoft Visual Studio 2015 to be installed.
+It will generate `ceruleanjs.exe` and `book.bok` in `dist`.

+To generate a web build, run:

+    npm run build-web

+This will generate a babelify'd ES5 version of CeruleanJS that is compatible with most modern day web browsers that support [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+This build is used in the [CeruleanJS Player](https://bitbucket.org/joeyrobert/ceruleanjs-player).

 ## Interface